xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 ```

 - **Istiod** manages service discovery, security policies, and configuration.
+- **Envoy** is a high-performance, open-source edge and service proxy designed to manage microservices communication within a distributed system.
 	- **Envoy proxies** inside Pods handle all network traffic.
-	- Envoy is a high-performance, open-source edge and service proxy designed to manage microservices communication within a distributed system.

 ---